 6 Wednesday.
 Came in sight of Brava & Fuego, another two of the Cape de Verdes, situated about 100 Miles South from St. Antonia.
 Saw a large ship, homeward bound, put into Fuego, very probably for fruit and fresh provisions.

 The men aboard kept an eye open for ships “as we are now in their track, but none hove in sight,” Lowe said, disappointed.
 He had written some letters to send home.
 His journal continues:

-Owing to the excessive heat of the Weather, I wrapt myself in my Pea Jack and slept in the Pinnace, where I contrived to pass the night more comfortable than I could have done below.
+Owing to the excessive heat of the Weather, I wrapt myself in my Pea Jacket and slept in the Pinnace, where I contrived to pass the night more comfortable than I could have done below.
 However it is not always a safe plan to do this, as sometimes a tremendous dew falls at night, besides the injurious effects of the Moon beams in these Latitudes.